xlang-ai/Spider2-V/ACCOUNT_GUIDELINE.md

 # Real Accounts

-For tasks including Snowflake, BigQuery, Google Grive, ServiceNow, dbt-cloud or Hasura Cloud, we need to register real accounts and configure the credentials under folder `evaluation_examples/settings`.
+For tasks including Snowflake, BigQuery, Google Grive, ServiceNow, dbt Cloud or Hasura Cloud, we need to register real accounts and configure the credentials under folder `evaluation_examples/settings`.

-> Attention: to prevent environment reset and result evaluation conflicts caused by multiple people using the same account simultaneously, we will not provide the public test accounts available.
+> Attention: to prevent conflicts between environment reset and result evaluation which are caused by multiple people using the same account simultaneously, we will not provide public test accounts.
 Please register empty personal private accounts.

 ## Table of Contents
 1. [google](#google)